wecodemore/wpstarter/docs/08-Custom-Steps-Development.md

 Considering that WP Starter will check for us that any overwrite will happen with respect to user settings, we don't really have reasons to not run this step.
 Which means that `allowed()` method can just return `true`.

-Finally it's time to build the step routine, that is the `run()` method.
+Finally, it's time to build the step routine, that is the `run()` method.

 What we need to do, basically, is to write a file.
 We could surely use plain PHP functions to do it, however WP Starter ships with a class `Filesystem` that makes the job easier by addressing edge cases, nicely handling errors and so on.

-To obtain an instance of of this object we can use the WP Starter `Locator` object that is always passed as first argument to step classes constructors.
+To obtain an instance of this object we can use the WP Starter `Locator` object that is always passed as first argument to step classes constructors.

 ```php
 namespace WPStarter\Examples;